fayescarlet64/Edited-Cut-Ins/README.md

 It was a long endeavor, and I'm not fully happy with the end results.
 But for what we have now, this will do.

+==HOW TO USE==

+Simply save the file you want and paste it into the dance's folder.
+For example, if you wanted (X2) Rage 2's edited cut-in, save the "Cut-In" folder and place it within (X2) Rage 2's character file.

 ==FINISHED CUT-INS==

 - (Ace) Alice Ryusei